-Ho: GMC heterologous / GMC homologous $\leq$ 0.63 or $log{10}$ GMC heterologous - $log{10}$ GMC homologous $\leq$ -0.2; H1: GMC heterologous / GMC homologous > 0.63 or $log{10}$ GMC heterologous - $log{10}$ GMC homologous > -0.2.

-The GMC will be transferred using logarithmic transformations (base 10) to render a normal distribution.
-We will test the above hypothesis using the multiple regression on $log{10}$ GMC adjusting for design variables, if any, and the pre-specified prognostic factors.
-The adjusted mean difference of $log{10}$ GMC will be presented with the two-sided 97.5% confidence interval (CI).
+Ho: GMC heterologous / GMC homologous $\leq 0.63$ or $log{10}$ GMC heterologous - $log{10}$ GMC homologous $\leq -0.2$ ; H1: GMC heterologous / GMC homologous > 0.63 or $log{10}$ GMC heterologous - $log{10}$ GMC homologous > -0.2.
+The anti-spike IgG titre will be transformed using logarithmic transformations (base 10) to render a normal distribution.
+We will test the above hypothesis using the multiple regression on $log{10}$ GMC adjusting for randomisation design variables, and the pre-specified prognostic factors, if any.
+The adjusted mean difference of $log{10}$ GMC will be presented with the one-sided 98.75% Com-COV2 Protocol ©Copyright: The University of Oxford confidence interval (CI).
 We will claim heterologous boost arm is non-inferior to homologous boost arm if the lower CI lies above -0.2.

-The primary analysis will be conducted on the modified intent-to-treat basis among the participants received a boost dose, i.e. we will only include people who are negative on anti-nuclesocapsid IgG at baseline and whose primary endpoint at D28 post boost is available.
-The per-protocol analysis will be considered as a sensitivity analysis if the protocol deviation rate, e.g. deviations on the timing of blood sample for primary endpoint, is high in this trial.
+The primary analysis will be conducted on a per-protocol basis among participants who are seronegative at baseline and whose primary endpoint at D28 post boost is available, as the intent to treat analysis is no longer producing a conservative estimation in non-inferiority trials.
+The modified intent to treat analysis will also be conducted as a sensitivity analysis.
 The primary analysis will be carried out when the primary endpoint of D28 post boost anti-spike IgG data become available.